Free C# Tutorials

 Run your programme and test it out.
 Select an image to open.
 You should find that your new image replaces the old one in your picture box.

 However, there is a problem with the code.
 Instead of clicking Open, click Cancel.
-You should get an error message (C# 2012/13 error message is a plain version of the one below):
+You should get an error message:

 Because the Cancel button was clicked, there is no image name in the variable Chosen_File.
 So the programme "bugs out" on you.
 You need to handle this in your code.